Kinetic shock profiles for the Landau equation: Construction and analysis of the Navier-Stokes shocks

 \begin{corollary}[Spectral information] For $0 < \varepsilon \ll 1$, the spectrum of

 evaluated at $u=u_L$ and $u=u_R$ consists of two parts: \begin{enumerate} \item $o_{\varepsilon \to 0^+}(1)$ perturbations of the $m-1$ non-central eigenvalues of

-\item An algebraically simple eigenvalue satisfying $\mu_L(\varepsilon) = \alpha^{-1}\varepsilon + O(\varepsilon^2)$ at $u_L$ and $\mu_R(\varepsilon) = -\alpha^{-1}\varepsilon + O(\varepsilon^2)$ at $u_R$. \end{enumerate} In particular,~\eqref{eq:matrix} evaluated at $u_L$ and $u_R(\varepsilon)$ is hyperbolic and the dimensions of its unstable subspace evaluated at $u_L$ and its the stable subspace evaluated at $u_R$ sum to $n+1$. \end{corollary} \begin{proof} (1) The continuity in $\varepsilon$ of the eigenvalues follows from standard finite-dimensional perturbation theory; we do not prove that the eigenvalues are semisimple, so we do not prove smoothness in $\varepsilon$.
-(2) The central eigenvalue is algebraically simple, so it varies smoothly with respect to smooth perturbations.
+\item An algebraically simple eigenvalue satisfying $\mu_L(\varepsilon) = \alpha^{-1}\varepsilon + O(\varepsilon^2)$ at $u_L$ and $\mu_R(\varepsilon) = -\alpha^{-1}\varepsilon + O(\varepsilon^2)$ at $u_R$. \end{enumerate} In particular,~\eqref{eq:matrix} evaluated at $u_L$ and $u_R(\varepsilon)$ is hyperbolic and the dimensions of its unstable subspace evaluated at $u_L$ and its the stable subspace evaluated at $u_R$ sum to $n+1$. \end{corollary} \begin{proof} (1) The continuity in $\varepsilon$ of the eigenvalues follows from standard finite-dimensional perturbation theory.
+(2) The central eigenvalue is algebraically simple, and so it varies smoothly with respect to smooth perturbations.
 The perturbed central eigenvalue is associated to the direction along the one-dimensional invariant manifold.
 We rewrote the ODE on the center manifold in the $\eta$-parameterization, that is, $u_2 = u_2(\eta,s)$.
 Since the spectrum of the linearization \emph{at an equilibrium} is independent of the parameterization of the ODE, the central eigenvalues are those from~\eqref{eq:spec1} and~\eqref{eq:spec2}.
 Equivalently, one may compute the central eigenvalue directly and observe the claimed asymptotics; this computation is identical to the analysis of the ODE for $\eta$. \end{proof}

 \begin{remark} The ODE~\eqref{manifold:ODE:2} on the center manifold is approximately